WESTERN CIVILIZATION 104B

 DIRECTIONS FOR COMPLETING COURSE WORK:

 This page should provide you with all the information needed to complete your specific tasks.
 At the bottom of this page you will find a GUIDELINE FOR COMPLETION that provides you with a guideline as to when I expect you to complete the assignments and the exams.
 Guidelines are not specific due dates, but a concept of what needs to be done and when to complete this course in one semester.
 The preferred way of turning in the required assignments is via e-mail.
 Send them to me at akirshner@ohlone.edu.
 Either attach them as a Word or PDF document or copy and insert them in the body of the e-mail.
-DO NOT send Works or Word Perfect attachments.
+DO NOT send Works or Word Perfect attachment or any other format but Word.
 I will be posting grades evey few weeks on the internet at

 http:// www2.ohlone.edu/ people/akirshner/gradeswc.html and